jianastrero/Template-Android-App/README.md

 ## Description
 This is a template Android app that uses Jetpack Compose and Kotlin.
+Basic Android app Template using Jetpack Compose and follows SOLID and DDD principles.

 ## Technologies
 * Android